 The National Coalition of 100 Black Women, Inc., Queen City Metropolitan Chapter is a non-profit organization that advocates on behalf of women of color.
 We focus on empowering women to be leaders in their community and their career.
 And, through advocacy we work as change agents to influence public policy that promotes gender equity in health, education and economic empowerment.
 Our member based organization consists of a diverse group of talented, dedicated and career oriented women.
 The underlying commonality that ties us together is the desire to effect positive change for black women.
 Members of the Queen City Metropolitan Chapter are surrounded by a group of strong, progressive women, promoting a sisterly bond that provides support and guidance, both professionally and personally.

 We operate through a committee structure to address issues in the various areas of our agenda.
 Our standing committees are: Budget & Finance; Fundraising and Public Relations; Health; Membership and Professional Development; Political/Legislative; and Programs.

-Women interested in becoming a member of the National Coalition of 100 Black Women, Inc., Queen City Metropolitan Chapter must complete the membership process to be considered.
+Women interested in becoming a member of the National Coalition of 100 Black Women, Inc. - Queen City Metropolitan Chapter must complete the membership process to be considered.

-Attend an Interest Meeting and/or Meet and Greet
+Attend an Interest Meeting

-Submit completed application along with a non refundable application fee $50
+Submit completed application along with a non-refundable application fee $50

 Submit a copy of your resume and a brief biography